-Arrival and Dismissal Procedures- New Process
+Arrival and Dismissal Procedures

 It is extremely important for students to arrive at school on time.
 Promptness is a value that is important and useful throughout life.
 The doors will be opened at 7:10 a.m. and closed at 7:40 a.m.
 Breakfast will only be served from 7:10 - 7:40.
-Pre-K and students in our Communications Classes will be dropped off and picked up in the front of the school.
-K-5th grade students will be dropped off and picked up at the back of the school.
-Please remain in your cars.
-Our staff members are happy to assist you by unloading and loading your child.

-A student is tardy if he/she is not in his/her classroom at 7:40a.m.
+A student is tardy if he/she is not in his/her classroom at 7:40 a.m.
 We ask that you work with us to help your child understand the importance of being to school on time.
 You will receive a notice for every tardy.
-The following will also occur for the designated number of tardies listed below.